Zagreb in World War II: Notable sabotages in 1941

-Kerestinec prison was a prison for the communists that was formed even during the government Cvetković–Maček.
-Upon coming to power, the Ustaše took over control of the prison, which had previously housed many communist intellectuals, among others August Cesarec, Božidar Adžija, Ognjen Prica, Otokar Keršovani, and Divko Budak.
 In the night of 13–14 July 1941, KPJ activists organized an escape of detainees from Kerestinec, but because of poor coordination of operations it was not entirely successful, since only 14 of the 91 detainees managed to escape.
 Ustaše executed survivors in Maksimir and Dotrščina on the next day, including Adžija, Cesarec and Prica.

 In July, the resistance sabotaged a silk factory, where it burned 50,000 meters of parachute silk.
 A few days later, SKOJ members set fire to wooden parts of Maksimir Stadium, whose panels the Ustaše had intended to use for the construction of concentration camp barracks.

 The first major armed action prepared by the KPJ, SKOJ, students and workers, was the one conducted near Zagreb Botanical Garden.
-On July 14, 1941, 12 resistance movement members, led by Slavko Komar, attacked the members of an Ustaša university company with hand grenades and revolvers, injuring 28 of them.
+On 14 July 1941, 12 resistance movement members, led by Slavko Komar, attacked the members of an Ustaša university company with hand grenades and revolvers, injuring 28 of them.
 The Ustaša government reacted to this attack with severe reprisals.
-On August 5, it was announced that 4 attackers were executed.
+On 5 August, it was announced that 4 attackers were executed.
 "In addition, 98 Jews and Communists were sentenced to death by the Senate of the Court Martial as accomplices and intellectual pioneers of the attack."
-On the following day, August 6, execution of additional "87 Jews and Communists" as "further accomplices and intellectual originators of the attack " was announced.
+On the following day, 6 August, execution of additional "87 Jews and Communists" as "further accomplices and intellectual originators of the attack " was announced.
 Radio Moscow reported in a special emission that the Ustaše executed 305 people.

 In September 1941, a group of anti-fascists attacked a bus with German soldiers in Zvonimirova street.
 In the same month, there was also a sabotage in Cement factory in Podsused.

+Likewise, members of the resistance in Zagreb organized a successful extraction of Nada Dimić from the Sveti Duh Hospital.